-Fresco abstracts including impasto on canvas and impastos framed in basswood by Martha Lee, segmented Oregon Myrtlewood by Mike Brown, hand-made chenille gourds, and pumpkins in a woven rattan basket.
+Fresco abstracts including impasto on canvas, segmented Oregon Myrtlewood by Mike Brown, hand-made chenille gourds, and pumpkins in a woven rattan basket.

 Cold wax abstract by Peg Wells, rare wood lidded bowls by Fred Lukens, figured edge bowl by Daniel Harris, and Celtic jewelry by Mary Hurst.